moobloomZagoon/The-gilded-burrower/README.md

 This project is a little game made in Python originally for a school assignment (informatica)

 The game is called The Gilded Burrower.
-The premise of the game is to collect all the gold in a level to wich the door opens to another level
+The premise of the game is to collect all the gold in a level to which the door opens to another level

 You have to navigate pas rocks, who will fall if you burrow underneath them.
 Watch out for the falling rocks because they can crush you (certain death) or trap you (time's up!)
 Rocks can be moved by the little burrower only of there's no obstacle in the way.